lightningames/asyncnostr/README.rst

 asyncnostr
 ========

-A maintained clone of aionostr.
+WORK IN PROGRESS: A maintained clone of aionostr.
 We are cloning, renaming the original source since the parent appears to have no recent activity.

 Original Upstream Repo is here: https://github.com/davestgermain/aionostr